Nimatullah Kassab: Monk

 As a new monk, Kassab was assigned by the abbot of the monastery to learn how to bind books.
 He spent the period of his initial formation in the monastic life in frequent prayer, sometimes passing the night in prayer in the monastery church, praying to the Blessed Sacrament.
 Kassab made his religious profession of vows on 14 November 1830, after which he was sent to the Monastery of Saints Cyprian and Justina in Kfifan, in the Batroun District, to pursue higher studies in preparation for ordination, which took place on Christmas Day 1833.
 Nimatullah Al-Hardini founded a free school in Kifkan and later in Bhersaf.

 After ordination, he was assigned by the abbot to teach at the order's seminary and to be the director of the seminarians.
-Among his students was a famed member of the order, Charbel Makhlouf, venerated by the entire Catholic Church.
+Among his students was a famed member of the order, Charbel Makhlouf, now widely venerated by the entire Catholic Church.

 As a monk, Kassab spent his entire life in prayer and the service of his order.
 He served on its general council for most of the period 1845–1858, also serving as Assistant Abbot General by appointment of the Holy See, in addition to his duties in the seminary.
 He refused, however, to be named Abbot General.

 He was severe on himself but a model of patience and forbearance to his fellow monks, to the point where he was reprimanded for his leniency.
 He bore all this as part of the challenge of monastic life.
 One of his brothers, who had also entered the monastery and had become a hermit, advised him to seek a similar solitude.
 Kassab declined, saying that community life was the true challenge for a monk.